 (However, Bill Tytla, the animator in charge of Chernobog, will later be dissatisfied with Lugosi's performace, and

 will have sequence director Wilfred Jackson pose for the cameras.
 Thus it willl be Jackson, not Lugosi, who

 "appears" on-screen as Chernabog!)

 Character actor & playwright Wallace Shawn, the voice of Rex the Green

-Dinosaur in all three Toy Story films, is born in New York City.
-His vast Disney
+Dinosaur in all the Toy Story films, is born in New York City.
+His vast Disney credits

 Disney's Donald Duck animated short The Flying Squirrel is released.
 Directed by Jack

 Hannah, Donald enlists the help of a flying squirrel to hang a sign in a nearby tree for his peanut stand.
 But the

 squirrel has to take revenge when Donald backs out on his half of the deal.

 Disney stock is first listed on the New York Stock Exchange.